Statement 28: Test for safety, robustness, and reliability

 Agencies should

-Criterion 104: Undertake adversarial testing (red team testing), attempting to break security and privacy measures to identify weaknesses.
+- Criterion 104: Undertake adversarial testing (red team testing), attempting to break security and privacy measures to identify weaknesses. - AI-specific attacks can be executed before, during, and after training. - Examples of attacks that can be made before and during training includes: - dataset poisoning

 - algorithm poisoning